tohojo/flent/doc/options.rst

    Local hostname or IP address to bind to (for test tools that support this).

+.. option:: --remote-host=idx=HOSTNAME

+   A remote hostname to connect to when starting a test.
+The idx is the runner index, which is assigned sequentially to each *runner* (and so it is *not* the same as the sequence of hostnames).
+Look for the 'IDX' key in SERIES_META for a test get the idx used here, but note that the idx assignment depends on the exact arguments to the test.

+   This works by simply prepending 'ssh HOSTNAME' to the runner command, so it relies on the same binaries being in the same places on both machines, and won't work for all runners.

+   This option can be specified multiple times to have multiple runners run on remote hosts.

 .. option:: -l LENGTH, --length=LENGTH

    Base test length (some tests may add some time to this).